chantycodes/Port_Scanner/README.md

 Threading

 # LICENSE
-This is an open-source project that is free for learning and educating,so do be shy to build on it, break it down and add on to it.
+This is an open-source project that is free for learning and educating,so do be shy to build on it, break it down and add on to it or make it even better!!